 Access to Vital Services.

-In conjunction with public transit, bridges are important for providing Fort Berthold residents access to essential services such as work, education, and health care.
-This also includes the ability for emergency first responders (ambulance, fire trucks or police) to reach remote and isolated areas quicker.
+Bridges are important for providing Fort Berthold residents access to essential services such as work, emergency responders, education, and health care.

 Reduce Travel Time.